malik-tillman/Fluid-JS/README.md

 # 🌊 Fluid.js 🌊

-A JavaScript library that allows for easy deployment of WebGL rendered fluid simulations based on the Navier-Stokes Equations for incompressible flow.
+A JavaScript library that allows for easy deployment of WebGL rendered fluid simulations based on the Navier-Stokes Equations for Incompressible Flow.

 Set up is easy and customization is rich, get a beautifully rendered WebGL fluid simulation running in your responsive web project in less than five minutes.

-The purpose behind this was to be able to dynamically work the simulation designed by [PavelDoGreat](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation) in frameworks like Angular 7.
+This library is an extension on the fluid simulation implemented by [PavelDoGreat](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation).

 > This project is in early-development and open to contribution.
+Do not use this library in your production level project unless you have properly evaluated the performance and browser compatibility.

 Getting Started